Monetbil/monetbil-php/README.md

 Monetbil::setUser(12);
 Monetbil::setFirst_name('KAMDEM');
 Monetbil::setLast_name('Jean');
-Monetbil::setEmail('jean.kamdem@emailcom');
+Monetbil::setEmail('jean.kamdem@email.com');

 // Start a payment
-// You must be redirected to the payment page Monetbil::startPayment();
+// You will be redirected to the payment page Monetbil::startPayment();

 ```